nasa-gibs/worldview/config/default/common/config/metadata/layers/viirs/CorrectedReflectance.md

 The imagery can be visualized in Worldview and the Global Imagery Browse Services (GIBS).
 The sensor resolution is 750 m and 375 m (M Bands are 750 m, I Bands are 375 m), imagery resolution is 250 m, and the temporal resolution is daily.

 ### VIIRS Corrected Reflectance (Bands M3-I3-M11)
-Temporal coverage: 24 November 2015 - present
+Temporal coverage: 24 November 2015 - present (Suomi NPP); 25 April 2020 - present (NOAA-20)

 False Color: Red = M3, Green = I3, Blue = M11